 In 2001, UFJ Bank was formed through the merger of Toyota’s Toyo Trust and Banking and two other banks.
 This company was also accused of corruption for making bad loans to crime families.
 In addition, executives were accused of blocking the Financial Service Agency inspections.
 Fortune magazine listed UFJ among the largest money-losing corporations in the world.
 At this time, UFJ held the majority of stock in Toyota.
 To remedy the crisis, UFJ merged with the Bank of Tokyo-Mitsubishi, which turned into the Mitsubishi UFJ Financial Group.

 In 2003, Scion was born to appeal to the younger market in North America.
 Then, in 2007, the Tundra was released as an update to the full-size truck segment.
 Production for the Tundra occurred in Indiana and Texas.
-The Toyota Tundra later became Motor Trend’s “Truck of the Year.”
+The Toyota Tundra later became Motor Trend’s “Truck of the Year,” and one of the most successful models in Toyota truck history.
 At the same time, Camry won “Car of the Year.”
 This led to the construction of two new factories.
 One built the Prius in Mississippi and the other built the RAV4 in Ontario, Canada.

 2011 brought numerous natural disasters which hurt the Toyota company.
 First, the 2011 Tōhoku earthquake and tsunami disrupted the supplier base.
 This lead to a drop in production and exports.
 Then, severe flooding during monsoon season in Thailand affected Toyota.
 That’s because a majority of production occured there.
 During this time, Toyota estimated lost production of 150,000 units during the tsunami.
 Then another 240,000 units due to the floods.